ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 There is different level of error detection:

-* CORECONF Errors: these error are directly generated at the CORECONF level.
+* CORECONF Errors: these errors are directly generated at the CORECONF level.
 For instance, retrieving a value with a wrong key.
-* YANG validation errors: the data model is not conforming with the constrains such as "must" or "mandatory".
+* YANG validation errors: the data model is not conforming with the constraints such as "must" or "mandatory".
 This check is optional, since it may require a lot of resources on a device.
-* SCHC errors: Errors on the Data Model that cannot be detected at the YANG level, for example, the rule numbering do not respect a binary tree.
+* SCHC errors: Errors on the Data Model that cannot be detected at the YANG level, for example, the rule numbering does not respect a binary tree.

 ## Methods

 ### FETCH
-As mentionned in {{I-D.ietf-core-comi}}, FETCH request helps to retrieve at least one instance-value.
+As mentioned in {{I-D.ietf-core-comi}}, FETCH request helps to retrieve at least one instance-value.

 Example : Fetching TV, MO and CDA of the Entry fid-ipv6-version/1/bidirectional from Rule 6/3.